-As mentioned above, this course aims to build a foundation so that you may become a competent medical professional.
-Committing time and hard work go a long way toward realizing your career goals.
-Further, when one receives good grades on exams, it gives a certain satisfaction of a job well done.
+As mentioned above, this course aims to build a foundational knowledge base so that you may become a competent medical professional.
+A commitment of time and hard work goes a long way towards realizing your career goals.
+Further, when one receives good grades on exams it gives a certain satisfaction of a job well done.

-Exams - Note, Grading Criteria is presented in the Learning Guides available on Blackboard.
-See the Learning Guides for specifics on the criteria for grading, suggestions on where to focus, and special exam activities.
-Exams are given on a weekly/biweekly basis.
-On the day of an exam, the exam will be found in the appropriate folder at the bottom of the list (i.e., The "Blood Exam" will be in the "Blood" folder; the "Heart Exam" will be in the "Heart" folder).
+Exams - Grading criteria is presented in the Learning Guides available on Blackboard.
+See the Learning Guides for specifics on the criteria for grading, suggestions on where to focus, and for special exam activities.
+Exams are given on a weekly basis.
+On the day of an exam, the exam will be found in the appropriate folder at the bottom of the list (i.e., Exam #1 will be in the "Blood" folder; Exam #2 will be in the "Heart" folder).

-Fyam #4 Blood 100 points

-Exam #1 biood 100 points

-Exam #2 Heart 100 points

-Exam #3 Vessels and Routes 100 points

-Exam #4 Lymphatic and Non-specific Host Immunity 100 points

-Exam #5 Non-specific Host Immunity 100 points

-Lab Exam #1 Lab Practical #1 (Heart and Vessels) 100 points

-Exam #6 Respiratory System, Part #1 and Part 2 100 points

-Exam #7 Digestive System, Part #1 100 points

-Exam #8 Digestive System, Part #2 100 points

-Lab Exam #2 Lab Practical #2 (Lymph, Resp, Dig, Uri.
-Sys) 100 points

-Exam #9 Male Reproductive System 100 points

-Exam #10 Female Reproductive System 100 points
+Exam #1 Blood 100 points Exam #2 Heart 100 points Exam #3 Vessels and Routes 100 points Exam #4 Lymphatic and Non-specific Host Immunity 100 points Exam #5 Non-specific Host Immunity 100 points Lab Exam #1 Lab Practical #1 (Heart and Vessels) 100 points Exam #6 Respiratory System, Part #1 and Part 2 100 points Exam #7 Digestive System, Part #1 100 points Exam #8 Digestive System, Part #2 100 points Lab Exam #2 Lab Practical #2 (Lymph, Resp, Dig, Uri.
+Sys) 100 points Exam #9 Male Reproductive System 100 points Exam #10 Female Reproductive System 100 points